dcanuhe/secret-files-challenge/README.md

 The API includes it own documentation.
-Go to `http://localhost:<api-port>/docs`, where `<api-port>` is the port you chose to comunicate with the app, to find out more.
+Go to `http://localhost:<api-port>/docs`, where `<api-port>` is the port you chose to comunicate with the API, to find out more.

 ### Client